 - You acted fraudulently or negligently - the burden of proof is on the bank to show that you deliberately or with ‘gross negligence’ failed to protect your card and/or Pin.

 - You left it too late - the regulations state that you must inform your provider of unauthorised payments without 'undue delay' and, in any case, within 13 months.

 Data exclusively obtained by Which?
-Money in 2017 shows that banks don't always get this right.
+Money shows that banks don't always get this right.

 If your bank or credit card provider has refused to refund an unauthorised transaction, you can take your case to the Financial Ombudsman Service (FOS).
 If the FOS agrees with you, it will uphold your complaint and can order the provider to refund you.

 The table below ranks firms by the best to worst uphold rate for disputed transactions from April 2017 to the end of September 2020, indicating the customers most likely to have their fraud complaints unfairly rejected.